 The Registrar's Office schedules classes into nearly 200 classrooms in buildings throughout the campus.
-To view specific classrooms and learm about their specific features, see the 25Live web site.
+To view specific classrooms and learm about their specific features or to request to use a Registrar classroom, see the 25Live web site.

 Contact the Office of the Vice Provost for Teaching and Learning concerning classroom infrastructure including technology.

-To request a new classroom listing in PeopleSoft, go to Request to Add Classroom.
+To request a new classroom listing in Axess/CLSS, go to Request to Add Classroom.

 For more information on 25Live, go to 25Live Tutorials.